Black Monday (1987): Federal Reserve response

 The Fed then acted to provide market liquidity and prevent the crisis from expanding into other markets.
 It immediately began injecting its reserves into the financial system via purchases on the open market.
 On October 20 it injected $17 billion into the banking system through the open market - an amount that was more than 25 percent of bank reserve balances and 7 percent of the monetary base of the entire nation.
 This rapidly pushed the federal funds rate down by 0.5 percent.
 The Fed continued its expansive open market purchases of securities for weeks.
 The Fed also repeatedly began these interventions an hour before the regularly scheduled time, notifying dealers of the schedule change on the evening beforehand.
 This was all done in a very high-profile and public manner, similar to Greenspan's initial announcement, to restore market confidence that liquidity was forthcoming.
 Although the Fed's holdings expanded appreciably over time, the speed of expansion was not excessive.
 Moreover, the Fed later disposed of these holdings so that its long-term policy goals would not be adversely affected.

 The Fed successfully met the unprecedented demands for credit by pairing a strategy of moral suasion that motivated nervous banks to lend to securities firms alongside its moves to reassure those banks by actively supplying them with liquidity.
 As economist Ben Bernanke (who was later to become Chairman of the Federal Reserve) wrote:

 The Fed's key action was to induce the banks (by suasion and by the supply of liquidity) to make loans, on customary terms, despite chaotic conditions and the possibility of severe adverse selection of borrowers.
 In expectation, making these loans must have been a money-losing strategy from the point of view of the banks (and the Fed); otherwise, Fed persuasion would not have been needed.

 The Fed's two-part strategy was thoroughly successful, since lending to securities firms by large banks in Chicago and especially in New York increased substantially, often nearly doubling.

+Recovery

+The S&P 500 index fell to 230.30 by November 1987, a 31.6% drop.
+The index took until July 26, 1989, to recover to its pre-crash high of 336.77.